Updated April 2018

-Once you click on their username, you can navigate to their “videos” page and then sort by the most popular:
+Once you click on their username, you can navigate to their “Videos” tab and then sort by the most popular:

 From there, you should not be stealing their content – but you should be looking for some keywords that pop out and give you ideas for videos you can create.

 In the screenshot above from the ILoveBasketballTV page, maybe I see that the video about Kyrie Irving’s ball handling is doing well – so I decide to create my own videos showing how to emulate different moves that Kyrie Irving is known for.

 3. Use Long Tail Pro

 We mentioned earlier that YouTube videos show up quite often in the search results on Google.

-So using Long Tail Pro as your youtube keyword research tool to find keyword ideas, particularly low competition long tail keywords is definitely a strategy that applies to YouTube as well.
+So, using Long Tail Pro as your YouTube keyword search tool to find keyword ideas, particularly low competition long tail keywords, is definitely a strategy that applies to YouTube as well.